 Figure out the cause

-First, determine whether the drop is because of actions you've taken or, as was the case at the end of 2018, temporary market forces, Anspach said.
+First, determine whether the drop is because of actions you've taken or, as was the case in 2020, temporary market forces, Anspach said.
 If your net worth falls for one quarter but you're still saving money up and paying debt down, there's no need to change course.
 But if you're the cause of the drop, maybe because you're borrowing more money and dipping into your savings accounts, it's time to pay attention.